Einstein-type metrics and generalized Ricci solitons on weak $f$-K-contact manifolds: Introduction

-generalizes Einstein metrics, $\Ric = \lambda\,g$.
+where $V$ is a vector field and $\lambda\in\mathbb{R}$, generalizes Einstein metrics, $\Ric = \lambda\,g$.
 In the case that $V$ is the gradient of a potential function $\sigma$ one has a gradient Ricci~soliton equation ${\rm Hess}_{\,\sigma} + \Ric = \lambda\,g$.
 Almost Ricci solitons (when $\lambda\in C^\infty(M)$, see \cite{PRRS-2011}) are a generalization of quasi-Einstein manifolds (see \cite{Cao-2009}) and Ricci solitons.
 The following {generalized Ricci soliton} equation was studied in \cite{N-R-2016}:

 where~$c_1,c_2,\lambda\in\mathbb{R}$ and $V^\flat$ is the 1-form dual to the vector field $V$.
 If $V=\nabla\sigma$ in \eqref{E-g-r-e}, then using the definition ${\rm Hess}_{\,\sigma}=\frac12\,\pounds_{\nabla \sigma}\,g$, we get the \textit{generalized gradient Ricci soliton} equation